OS Notes

 API:

-• Another thing that is extremely important for parallelism is locks.
-These allow mutual exclusion access to the critical section.
-We have pthread_mutex_lock and pthread_mutex_unlock that lock and unlock a mutex respectively.
+pthread_mutex_lockandpthread_mutex_unlockthat lock and unlock a mutex respectively.
 However, it also needs to be initialized properly.
-This can be done in two ways:
+This can be done in two ways:- Using

-• Corresponding destruction needs to be done with pthread_mutex_destroy().
+pthread_mutex_init()function call. - Corresponding destruction needs to be done with

 For either of the above to be called the lock has to be held on.
 Initializers for this follow a similar pattern as mutex.